-The fees for applying for your state of Indiana business license will vary, depending on where you're applying and what your profession is.
+The fees for your Indiana business license will vary, depending on where you're applying and what your profession is.

 Fees can start as low as $5 and go up from there — it varies, depending on your trade or profession, but the license fee is an annual cost.
 If your trade requires a higher license fee, be sure to build in the cost to your cash flow leading up to renewal.
 Additionally, these prices may change so it’s best to independently assess the fee requirements for your business periodically.

 Make sure to note the date your license was registered and whether or not you'll need to renew the following year.